NicholasYJH/NicholasYJH/Capstone3.md

 **Project description:** <br>
-This project's objective is to analyse the outcome of the promotion and discontinue product with the least sale to minimise cost.
-This project was done in Microsoft's excel interactive dashboard with the data clean and prepare by using Microsoft SQL Server Management Studio.
+This project focus on the insurance market in the U.S.A, where we use past market data to assist users for a better informed purchasing decision.
+This time round we are using Power BI for this project.